dominodatalab/SCE_Flows_Training_Template/README.md

 - `name`: A name for the task
 - `command`: The command that will be use when triggering the Domino job.
 This should point to the SAS file you want to execute.
-- `environment`: The name of the environment to use in the job.
-If not specified, this will point to the default environment.
 - `hardware_tier`: The name of the hardware tier to use in the job.
 If not specified, this will point to the default hardware tier.
 - `dependencies`: List of outputs from other create_adam_data() tasks.
 This task will not begin until the specified dependencies are produced.
 These are passed to the Domino job as inputs, which can be used within the SAS scripts.